 Once you answer these questions, you can proceed with the following steps:

-Focus on using high-quality graphics, especially if you are targeting iPads and tablets too.
+Focus on using high-quality graphics, mainly if you target iPads and tablets.
 Your content copy should be compelling, crisp, and clear to encourage a call to action.

 Test different types of ads to check which works better.
 An assessment after launching the campaign can tell you how ads are performing.

-When choosing an ad network, it is vital to take into account what ad formats they offer.
+When choosing an ad network, it is vital to consider what ad formats they offer.
 Here is a preview of different ad formats to help you decide:

 1. Interstitial ads

-These are full-screen that will appear in the interface of the app.
+These are full-screen that will appear in the app’s interface.
 They are usually displayed between app screens or different levels on a game app.

 2. Banner ads